samdjstevens/ecs-microservices-workshop/docs/first-stack.md

 npm run watch
 ```

-This will start watching the source for any changes and re-compile:
+This will start watching the project files for any changes and re-compile the typescript:

 ```bash
 [15:51:00] Starting compilation in watch mode...